-Driver and vehicle online services are available 24-hours-a-day, seven-days-a-week and include drivers license and photo ID renewals; vehicle registration renewals; driver-history services; changes of address; driver license and vehicle registration restoration letters; ability to pay driver license restoration fee or vehicle financial responsibility restoration fee; and exam scheduling.
+Driver and vehicle online services are available 24-hours-a-day, seven-days-a-week and include drivers license, photo ID and vehicle registration renewals; driver-history services; changes of address; driver license and vehicle registration restoration letters; ability to pay driver license or vehicle insurance restoration fee; driver license and photo ID duplicates; and driver exam scheduling.
 There are no additional fees for using online services.

 A complete listing of PennDOT driver and photo license center closings in 2013 is available on the website under News, Stats and Facts.

 PennDOT reminds motorists they can log on to www.511pa.com or call 511 from any phone to check traffic conditions before heading out.

 Tuesday Nov 5